 As you’re planning your marketing and content strategies for the new year, video and audio continue to grow faster than ever, especially after this year where most people are now leveraging zoom, podcasts, and video conferencing than ever before.
 At my PR agency, HAPPY PR, our clients have shifted to doing zoom media interviews instead of in-studio interviews.
-I was able to do my holiday media tour from the comfort of my home (sure did not miss those red-eye flights but I did miss seeing media friends in person!).
+I was able to do my holiday media tour from the comfort of my home for the second year in a row (sure did not miss those red-eye flights but I did miss seeing media friends in person!).

-I do a lot of virtual media interviews, podcast recordings, and video trainings, and at HAPPY, we prep our clients with some of our best practices and recommendations so they can have successful video/audio interviews, too.
+I do a lot of virtual media interviews, podcast recordings, and video trainings, and I prep my AMPLIFY PR students with best practices and recommendations so they can have successful video/audio interviews, too.

 Whether you’re being interviewed on a podcast or making a piece of video content, these go-to resources and tips should help you increase your production quality and get more eyes on your content!